multitudes/oldmultitudes.github.io/_posts/2019-01-16-How float point arithmetics can screw up your code.markdown

 <div class="message">
  </div>

-###

-Accuracy
-Floating Point Arithmetic
+### Accuracy of Floating Point Arithmetic

 To understand accuracy, we first need to look at how computers (which are finite and discrete) store numbers (which are infinite and continuous)

-Exercise
+Exercise:
+This example is taken from page 107 of *Numerical Methods*, by Greenbaum and Chartier.

 Take a moment to look at the function $f$ below.
 Before you try running it, write on paper what the output would be of $x_1 = f(\frac{1}{10})$.
 Now, (still on paper) plug that back into $f$ and calculate $x_2 = f(x_1)$.
 Keep going for 10 iterations.

-This example is taken from page 107 of *Numerical Methods*, by Greenbaum and Chartier.

 {% highlight python %}